AbsaOSS/living-doc-collector-gh/DEVELOPER.md

 ### Make the Script Executable

-From the terminal that is in the root of this project, make the script executable:
+From the terminal, at the root of this project, make the script executable:
 ```shell
 chmod +x run_script.sh
 ```